 logger.debug("new_config=%s old_config=%s", new_formatted_config, prev_formatted_config)

-In the above scenario, the log line never appears if the logging level is > DEBUG
+In the above scenario, the log line never appears if the logging level is > DEBUG.
+In this case, the time spent in making a call to fetch_previous_state and 2 calls to format_config_as_json are wasted.

 if logger.isEnabledFor(logging.DEBUG):